threerocks-defi/code-review/rate-providers/TBYRateProvider.md

     - any protections?
 NO

 - [x] Price data is expected to be volatile (e.g., because it represents an open market price instead of a (mostly) monotonically increasing price).
-    - Price data mirrors the price of a 1 year treasury bond, from Blackrocks IB01, which are expected monotonically increases longterm with slight short term volitility.
+    - Price data mirrors the price of a 1 year treasury bond, from Blackrocks IB01, which is expected to monotonically increase longterm with slight short term volitility.

 ### Common Manipulation Vectors
 - [ ] The Rate Provider is susceptible to donation attacks.